sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 == Screenshots ==

 1. The activation page.
-You can choose both premium and free subscriptions.
+You can choose both a premium and a free activation.
-2. The SEO Extensions overview page, running on a Multisite.
+2. The SEO Extensions overview page, running on a multisite network.

 == Frequently Asked Questions ==